Smaller Models, Smarter Rewards: A Two-Sided Approach to Process and Outcome Rewards: Methods

-Calculating an accurate ground truth vector for each of the problems is computationally infeasible.
-Instead, we are generating 36 rollouts per problem setup and train with binary labels from each of these rollouts.
-To hold these rollouts representative for a tree-based case, these 36 rollouts are not generated independently from the prompt.
-Instead, there is one main rollout (generated from Microsoft's Phi-4-mini), and six branching positions are selected with six generated rollouts from each branching position.
 Let $p_i$ be a short notation for $p_{s_1, ..., s_{i-1}}(s_i)$, the probability the model assigned to the $i$-th token with respect to the context $(s_1, ..., s_{i-1})$ in the main rollout.
 Tokens that are part of the prompt receive probability $1$ to have a unified notation for prompt-tokens and generated tokens.
 When looking at the observed distribution of these $p_i$s in many tasks, the vast amount of probabilities is very close to one, and a few tokens have low probability.
 For these probabilities to be low, there are two possible explanations.
 First, these positions could be really ambiguous, with many synonyms as options, or important decisions for the following reasoning.
 Second, there could be a token with high probability, but just a different path is taken, because sampling is used, and the decision fell for an unlikely token.
 In both cases, these low-probability tokens are the important branch positions for our reasoning path.
 Branching here will likely result in different outputs, while branching at high-probability token will likely share a common sequence with the previous rollout.

-We are making use of this, and select a set $\mathcal{I}$ with $n_b=\left|\mathcal{I}\right|=6$ indices as the set of the positions with the lowest probabilities.
+Utilizing this pattern, we select a set $\mathcal{I}$ with $n_b=\left|\mathcal{I}\right|=6$ indices as the set of the positions with the lowest probabilities.
 For each of these positions $i\in\mathcal{I}$, we generate $k=6$ rollouts, and evaluate the generated code on the unit tests given in the APPS dataset by \citet{apps:hendrycksapps2021}.

-Our training dataset is a collection of coding problem description, sample solution, system prompt, and reasoning traces, we provide one relatively short example in Appendix \ref{appendix:sample_data}.
+Therefore, our training dataset is a collection of coding problem description, sample solution, system prompt, and reasoning traces, we provide one relatively short example in Appendix \ref{appendix:sample_data}.